MightyMcgee/Make-Your-Own-Neural-Network/README.md

 1. A Jupyter Notebook with your neural network and accuracy calculations
 2. Project uploaded to GitHub
 3. Social impact reflection

+Use professional spelling/grammar and a neutral, objective voice when writing your documentation.

+*See sample_notebook.ipynb as an example*

 ## Social Impact Reflection